mooreryan/gleam_xmlm/README.md

 Note that this requires both [kcachegrind](https://kcachegrind.sourceforge.net/html/Home.html) and [erlgrind](https://github.com/isacssouza/erlgrind) to be installed.

+_Note: On MacOS, you could use [qcachegrind](https://formulae.brew.sh/formula/qcachegrind) rather than kcachegrind._

 ## Roadmap

 - [ ] Accept input sources other than string or bit array.
 (Ideally, some sort of abstraction that would also allow processing a stream of data.)

 ## Acknowledgements

 Very heavily inspired by OCaml's [xmlm](https://erratique.ch/software/xmlm) package by Daniel Bünzli.
+You can view licenses for those works in the `licenses` directory.

 ## License